-To see if the Town will vote to raise and appropriate the sum of Two Thousand Five Hundred Dollars (\$2,500), more or less, to support Emergency Management Training, or take any other action relative thereto.
+Kristin Hilberg moved, and it was seconded, as part of the Consent Agenda, that the Town raise and appropriate the sum of Two Thousand Five Hundred Dollars (\$2,500), to support Emergency Management Training.

 This allocation will be utilized to bolster training and acquire necessary equipment, and technology upgrades by ensuring a robust and effective emergency management framework to ensure the safety and well-being of our community members and businesses.